SevenShepherd/SevenShepherd.github.io/_posts/2023-02-02-litmus-tests.markdown

 ---
 layout: post
 title: "⚖️ Litmus Test Quick Reference"
-date: 2023-02-02 02:20:00 -0500
+date: 2023-02-02 02:25:00 -0500
 categories: quick reference
 published: true
 ---

 <span style="font-weight:bold;color:Gold;font-size:21px;">꧁ Under Construction ꧂</span>

-This is currently under construction, look for the removal of this sign to signal the articles completion. **Complete sections are fully color coded.**
+This is currently under construction, look for the removal of this sign to signal the articles completion. **Complete sections are fully color coded.
+Refresh page for updates.**

 This is a quick reference of the logic deduced from the articles:
 - [24 Reasons Why I Moved From The KJV To The ESV, NET, & NLT](https://bit.ly/3kVeunT)